Code-Institute-Org/html-css-project/README.md

 ### Initial Design and Wireframing
 Provide insights into the initial UI/UX design process, including wireframes and design tools used.

-## Phase 2: Sprint 1 - Basic Features Development
+## Phase 2: - Basic Features Development

 ### Setup Basic Structure
 Document the creation of the project's foundational structure, focusing on backend setup and frontend layout.